 As a UW student, you will be part of a vibrant community, challenged and supported by your fellow learners, as well as instructors.
 Our students and alumni consistently point to the value of the global professional network they develop through our programs, built through teamwork, challenges, and projects, and lasting a lifetime.

 UW-Madison’s academic reputation, research focus, and industry partnerships partners guarantee high-caliber staff for each of our online modules.
 Professors are dedicated to keep students engaged, progressing, and confident that their learning goals are being met.
 Our academic advising will ensure you get the responsiveness and support you need, while keeping you on track in your studies.

-Admission requirements for the Master of Engineering: Applied Computing and Engineering Data Analytics program are listed below.
+Admission requirements for the Master of Engineering in Engineering with an emphasis in Engine Systems degree program are listed below.

 Exceptions to standard admission requirements are considered by the admissions committee on an individual basis.